 Setting the Price Range

 When you know the break-even point of an item, you can set a price range for it.
 The low point on the price range is the minimum amount where selling the item is worth your while.
 The high point on the price range is the maximum amount that customers are willing to pay for the item.
 While this is a subjective process, conducting market research on your target audience and analyzing the pricing of your competition can help you define your price range.
 With your price range set, you can choose an appropriate price designed to reap the highest return.

 When you see customers demanding more of a particular dish, you gain valuable data on how to price that menu item.
 This high demand lets you charge higher prices that your customers are happy to pay.
 You can build demand through running ads for your restaurant on TV, on social media, and through other avenues to attract customers and increase your restaurant’s appeal.
 If you invest in a highly skilled chef, you can offer a menu that makes customers willing to pay a premium price.
 Look for ways that your restaurant can stand out by offering dishes that aren’t available anywhere else in your area.

 Profit margins can be narrow in the hospitality industry, so it’s important that you maximize your return on every menu item.
 While psychological pricing tricks may seem silly at first glance, they can help your restaurant get the most money out of each transaction.
-Avoiding whole numbers such as $10 in favor of $9.99 or $9.95 may be a trick, but it’s still effective, as is leaving off the dollar sign off the prices on your menu, instead opting for just the number.
+Avoiding whole numbers such as $10 in favour of $9.99 or $9.95 may be a trick, but it’s still effective, as is leaving off the dollar sign off the prices on your menu, instead opting for just the number.
 When people see a dollar sign, it reminds them that they’re spending money.
 Including one very expensive item on each page of your menu is a great way to make the rest of the items look less expensive in comparison.